Visiting public hospital patients

 Health Services in the North West

+From Friday 30 November, the Mersey Community Hospital emergency department will resume a 24-hour service.
 If you require emergency health care in the North West, please contact Triple Zero (000) or present to the emergency department at the North West Regional Hospital.

 For all other healthcare needs contact your regular GP.
 To support non-emergency patients in the North West, additional GP services are being arranged.